-Elected officials held an emergency meeting with residents shortly after work began on Dec.22 to denounce the city’s decision break ground on the facility during the holiday season when locals would be distracted.
+Elected officials held an emergency meeting with residents shortly after work began on Dec.
+22, denouncing the city’s decision to break ground on the facility during the holiday season when locals would be distracted.

-He also faulted the city for beginning construction before the lawsuit, which is on appeal, settles whether the project can go ahead at all.
+He also faulted the city for beginning construction before the lawsuit, which is being appealed, settles whether the project can go ahead at all.
 The assemblyman sued to block the station in 2012 and lost, but he filed an appeal in November.

 “Right during the appeal, which, if the appeal is won by us, means that whatever money they spent will be wasted,” Colton said.

 The city insists that its actions are all perfectly legal.

 “All permits required by law are in place.
 The city has never been ordered to stay construction activities, and we are confident that the city will prevail on appeal,” said Craig Chin, a spokesman for the Department of Design and Construction.